charleskoffler/clprolf/docs/beginners_docs/simol_simple_doc_github_website_class_roles.md

 Be aware that sometimes, some people would see the class as being a computer job, not a simulation of a real-world object!
 But no problem, in simol, you are free to perceive your objects as you want, as long as you are coherent.
 It is considered as important to indicate the role of the class, for the programmer, but for the other readers too.
 It is clear that the part "real-world" doesn't imply only concrete real-world objects.
 A Vehicule suits well, it's evident, but we can also use it for abstract notions, like a Connection, a Color, or any abstract idea of the real-world.
 In other words, as soon as you take as a reference a real-world thing, you have to use a simu_real_world_obj.
 It is true for the pure "real_world_obj" too, of course.

+What does 'class_for' mean?

+'class_for' is an optional keyword, that can be placed just before a class role.
+It replaces 'class' of Java, and means "class for a simu_real_world_obj"(or class for another class role).
+It could be great for people who prefer have a more classical way of speaking about objects and classes.

 What is a simulation of a computer worker?